Washington State Head and Brain Injury Attorneys Helping Victims and Their Families

 - Mental anguish (the intangible suffering you may experience due to, for example, being unable to walk or bathe yourself without assistance)

 Must a claim be abandoned if the victim dies?

-No. The death of the victim simply converts a personal injury claim into a wrongful death claim.
+No. The death of the victim simply converts an injury claim into a wrongful death claim.
 A wrongful death claim can be filed by the personal representative of the victim’s estate, or by certain eligible close relatives.
 The recovery is likely to be substantial, and most or all of it usually goes to close relatives.

 What is the statute of limitations for a brain injury lawsuit?